eunicekoid/Portfolio/Forest Coverage & Air Quality Impacts on Covid-19 Transmission in India/README.md

 ### Regression

-Based on the linear regression, Covid-19 cases will increase as the value of all variables increase, except the forest coverage value.
+Based on the linear regression, an increase in all variables except forest coverage value will also increase Covid-19 cases.

 <p align="center">
   <img src="images/All_Regression.JPG?raw=true" style="transform: scale(0.5);">